-VITA sites are set up during tax season in places such as community centers, libraries, schools, and malls.
+VITA sites during tax season are in places such as community centers, libraries, schools, and malls.
 To find one call 800-906-9887 or use the VITA Locator Tool.

 2. Tax Counseling for the Elderly (TCE)

-Like the name implies, this federally funded program is aimed at older taxpayers.
+As the name implies, this federally funded program is for older taxpayers.
 Although it was set up to help people ages 60 and older and makes the elderly a priority, there’s no enforced age limit to this free service.
-The advice is tailored to answer questions about pensions and retirement-related issues unique to seniors.
+The tailored advice answers questions about pensions and retirement-related issues unique to seniors.

-Most TCE sites are run by the AARP Foundation Tax-Aide program.
-To find one near you use the AARP Site Locator Tool or call 888-227-7669.
+The AARP Foundation Tax-Aide program runs most TCE sites.
+To find one near you, use the AARP Site Locator Tool or call 888-227-7669.